Jul 25, 2021

 A good editing demo reel shows off what you do best, whether it’s a commercial for a global brand or super stylized music videos.

-A good editing demo reel should be a combination of the type of videos you edit, the quality of your work, and any brand or name recognition from past clients.
+A great demo reel for an editor should be a combination of the type of videos you edit, the quality of your work, and any brand or name recognition from past clients.
 You’re giving an impression of what you’re good at, and compressing the highlights into a 1-minute video.

-And if you do it well, your prospective clients will be confident you’ll be a good fit, regardless of how many blue chip brands you’ve worked with in the past.
+And if you do it well, your prospective clients will be confident you’ll be a good fit, regardless of how many professional projects you've edited or how many blue chip brands you’ve worked with in the past.

 Perhaps the most popular technique for editing demo reels is cutting to music, syncing up each edit with a beat or the emotional “pulse” of your song choice.
 Music goes a long way in how prospective clients will feel about your demo reel because music helps videos connect with people.